rebroad/breezy-desktop/BREEZY_X11_TECHNICAL.md

 4. **Better Integration**: Virtual outputs appear in standard Display Settings tools, making them easier to configure
 5. **Wayland Parity**: Brings X11 functionality closer to the Wayland implementation's virtual display capabilities

+*Note: These benefits apply to the future virtual XR outputs enhancement.
+Initial XFCE4 support will work with the physical XR display directly, similar to how GNOME currently works.*

-### Migration Path
+### XFCE4 Implementation Path

-When this feature is complete, Breezy Desktop on X11 will:
+For initial XFCE4 support, Breezy Desktop will:

-1. **Physical XR display is hidden**: The physical XR glasses display is detected via EDID vendor/product strings (XREAL, VITURE, etc.) and marked as `non_desktop`, so it doesn't appear in Display Settings.
-It acts as a "sink" that receives the final 3D-rendered output. **Note**: Unlike some VR headsets (Valve Index, HTC Vive, Oculus Rift), XREAL/VITURE glasses are NOT automatically marked as non-desktop by the kernel - we need to detect and mark them explicitly.
+1. **Work with physical XR display directly**: The physical XR glasses display appears as a normal monitor in Display Settings (XFCE4).
+Users can configure it like any other display.

+2. **Desktop compositor renders normally**: XFCE's compositor (XFWM4) renders desktop content to the physical XR display as it would to any monitor.
+The desktop appears in the XR glasses, but without 3D transformations.

+3. **Breezy 3D renderer captures and transforms**: Breezy's 3D renderer:
+   - Captures the desktop framebuffer from the XR display (or reads it directly)
+   - Applies 3D transformations based on IMU data (head tracking, rotation, FOV calculations, display distance)
+   - Renders the transformed content back to the physical XR display
+   - Manages cursor (hides system cursor, renders 3D cursor)

+4. **IMU integration**: Head tracking data from XRLinuxDriver is used to calculate the 3D transformations needed to make the desktop appear fixed in 3D space.

+5. **Cursor handling**: The system cursor is hidden, and only Breezy's 3D-rendered cursor is visible in the XR display.

+This approach allows XFCE4 support without requiring virtual XR outputs, making it achievable sooner.
+Virtual outputs can be added later as an enhancement for resolution flexibility and multiple virtual displays.

+### Future Enhancement: Virtual Outputs Migration Path

+When virtual XR outputs are implemented (future enhancement), the workflow would change to:

+1. Physical XR display would be hidden from Display Settings (marked as `non_desktop`)
-2. **Virtual outputs appear in Display Settings**: Virtual XR outputs (XR-0, XR-1, etc.) appear in Display Settings as normal displays.
-Users can configure their 2D desktop arrangement using these virtual outputs.
+2. Virtual outputs (XR-0, XR-1, etc.) would appear in Display Settings

-3. **Desktop compositor renders to virtual outputs**: The desktop compositor (Mutter for GNOME, or XFCE's compositor) renders desktop content to virtual outputs via virtual CRTCs (software-based).
-The desktop content is rendered normally, as if virtual outputs were physical displays.
+3. Desktop compositor would render to virtual outputs via virtual CRTCs

-4. **3D renderer reads and transforms**:
-   - **GNOME**: Mutter can composite virtual outputs with 3D transformations applied
-   - **XFCE4**: Breezy's 3D renderer reads the framebuffers from virtual outputs, applies 3D transformations (IMU-based head tracking, FOV calculations, display distance, etc.), and composites the result.
-XFCE4 doesn't have built-in 3D rendering capabilities, so Breezy provides its own renderer.

-5. **Final output to physical display**: The 3D-rendered content is sent to the physical XR display (which is hidden from Display Settings).
-This is where the user sees the final result.

-6. **Cursor handling**: The system cursor can be hidden on virtual outputs (since they're software-based), eliminating the cursor duplication issue.
-Only Breezy's 3D-rendered cursor is visible.

-This approach maintains compatibility with existing X11 infrastructure while providing the flexibility needed for advanced XR desktop experiences.
+4. Breezy's 3D renderer would read virtual output framebuffers and render to the hidden physical display
+5. This would enable arbitrary resolutions and multiple virtual displays

+This future enhancement can be deferred since it's not required for initial XFCE4 support.

 ---